 The Museum of Belize is a former colonial prison and much of it is dedicated to displaying this aspect of its history.
 It also is a great place to introduce the ancient Mayan and colonial history of the country.
 Built in the 19th century, it is an impressive brick building found at the corner of Gabourel and Hutson streets in Belize City.

-Belize Zoo, some 50 km west of the capital, enjoys international acclaim as a wildlife education centre exhibiting over 100 native species, the larger of which are housed in sizeable enclosures allowing a good degree of natural behaviour.
+Belize Zoo, some 31 miles (50 km) west of the capital, enjoys international acclaim as a wildlife education center exhibiting over 100 native species, the larger of which are housed in sizeable enclosures allowing a good degree of natural behavior.

-Belize is -6 GMT, the same as United States Central Time.
+Belize is the same as United States Central Time, -6 GMT

 Although most of the electricity is provided by diesel/generator sets, the power is stable at 110/220 volts AC, 60 Hz - the same voltage as in the USA.
 Plugs are either North American 3-pin flat blades with round grounding pin, or British 3-pin rectangular blade plugs.